By Terry Trucco

 A Cosmo?
 In 2011?

-In the mood for a seasonal cocktail, we ask what’s new.
-We’re tempted by the Baby Buddha – love the name! – but in addition to Hendrick’s gin, cucumber and sparkling sake it includes cilantro.
+In the mood for a seasonal cocktail, I ask what’s new.
+I’m tempted by the Baby Buddha – love the name! – but in addition to Hendrick’s gin, cucumber and sparkling sake it includes cilantro.
 No!
-We also pass on the Phuket Getaway (vodka, Kaffir Lime, pineapple and lime juices, cardamon syrup and . . . ginger ale).
+I also pass on the Phuket Getaway (vodka, Kaffir Lime, pineapple and lime juices, cardamon syrup and . . . ginger ale).

-Which brings us to the Pink Ginger Cosmo – Belvedere Pink Grapefruit vodka, Domaine de Canton Ginger Liqueur, cranberry and fresh lime juices.
-Fighting off 90s visions of Carrie & Co., we sip.
+Which brings me to the Pink Ginger Cosmo – Belvedere Pink Grapefruit vodka, Domaine de Canton Ginger Liqueur, cranberry and fresh lime juices.
+Fighting off 90s visions of Carrie & Co., I sip.
 It’s light, tart and refreshing – an inviting summer-preview drink, streamlined and less sweet for the 21st century.
 Its coral pink hue is esthetically pleasing.
-And, as we discover quickly, it’s a real drink.
-We see a man at the bar drinking the same thing and raise my glass.
+And it’s a real drink.
+A man at the bar is drinking the same thing, and I raise my glass.
 He smiles, drains his and — sturdy soul — orders another.